casko1/wheelbarrow-v2/README.md

 This bot is best used for self hosted as it is not designed for large scale deployment (would need to implement sharding and further code optimizations).
-To host the bot on your local machine you'll first need to grab the JAR under releases or compile the project yourself using maven (`mvn package app`).
+To host the bot on your local machine you'll first need to grab the JAR under releases (soon) or compile the project yourself using maven (`mvn package app`).

 Next start the bot up for the first time in order to generate the `wheelbarrow.properties` file.